 You should be taking one dose of PrEP at the same time every day in order to receive maximum benefit.

 If you miss a dose, do not take a double dose.
-Doubling up does not increase the effectiveness of daily PrEP, but it does increase the likelihood that you will experience a side effect.
+Doubling up does not increase the effectiveness of daily PrEP, but it does increase the likelihood that you will experience a side effect from PrEP.
 Missing one dose does not significantly decrease your level of protection.

 If you have missed a dose and it has not been more than 12 hours since you were scheduled to take it, you should take it as soon as you remember.